nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-rest-proxy-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-Adds a demo App (Microfrontend) to the _Mashroom Portal_ that demonstrates how the Portal can proxy a REST API that cannot be reached directly by the client (e.g. because of CORS).
+This is a simple SPA that demonstrate how the _Mashroom Portal_ proxy could be used to connect to a REST API that cannot be reached directly by the client.

+It fetches data from the SpaceX API, but connects through the Portal.
+So the actual endpoint will not be visible in the browser.

 ## Usage